alexpwrd/pomodoro-ai/readme.md

 ## Key Features

+- "Talk to AI" to discuss what to work on and help you plan your work sessions
 - Tailor work and break periods to your preference
 - Inspirational quotes displayed, courtesy of OpenAI
 - User-friendly graphical interface